coutofelps/basic-yurots/README.md

 ## Future Updates

 * Change the C++ language of compiled sources
-* Fix all bugs, including code bugs and map bugs
+* Fix all bugs, including code and map bugs
 * Improve the map
 * And much more! :)